 Symptoms of enlarged nodes include:

-The inguinal lymph nodes in women, which are located in the pelvic region, may swell.
+In women, the inguinal lymph nodes, which are located in the pelvic area, may become swollen.

-This disease is called lymphadenitis, refers to secondary infections that appear after untreated primary diseases:
+This disease is called lymphadenitis and refers to secondary infections that appear after untreated primary diseases:

 • measles;